TLTD

 overview logo Overview

-The FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund (TLTD) seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Morningstar Developed Markets ex-US Factor Tilt Index.
-It focuses on developed markets outside the US, emphasizing factors like value, momentum, and quality to potentially enhance returns.
+The FlexShares Morningstar Developed Markets ex-US Factor Tilt Index Fund (TDIV) seeks to provide investment results that correspond generally to the performance of the Morningstar Developed Markets ex-US Factor Tilt Index.
+It focuses on developed market equities outside the U.S., employing a factor-tilted strategy that emphasizes value and quality factors.

 Investment Objective